KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 ### Conclusions
 1. Riding Patterns:
-   * The majority of the rides are taken by members, primarily for daily commutes.
-They prefer calssic and electric bikes and tend to ride mainly during weekdays with peak usage in the morning and evening.
+   * The majority of rides are taken by members, primarily for daily commutes.
+They prefer classic and electric bikes and tend to ride mainly during weekdays with peak usage in the morning and evening.
-   * Casual riders have a diverse riding patterns, with a significant amount of rides occuring near tourist attractions.
+   * Casual riders have diverse riding patterns, with a significant number of rides occurring near tourist attractions.
 Their rides peak in the afternoon, suggesting that many rides are taken for sightseeing and leisure.

 2. Trip Types:
-   * One-way trips dominate the number of rides for over 95% of total rides.
+   * One-way trips dominate the number of rides, accounting for over 95% of total rides.
 This trend is consistent among both member and casual riders, with casual riders taking slightly more round trips.

 3. Seasonal Trends:
    * Summer is the peak season for rides, with August being the peak month for members and July for casual riders.
 Conversely, winter sees the lowest number of rides, highlighting the seasonality of bike usage.